 During examination week, students must leave within 24 hours of their last final or by 4:00 p.m. on the day after the official final exam period ends.
 Each student must check out with a member of the Housing and Residential Life staff and complete their on-line Room Condition Form.
 Students who fail to hand in their keys will be charged a lost key fee and students who do not checkout in the proper manner will be charged an improper check-out fee.
 For additional Closing information please see Closing Procedures.

-Follow these procedures if you will be out of your room for any extended period of time (such as winter break, spring break, or long weekends, etc.):
+Follow these procedures if you will be out of your room for any extended period (such as winter break, spring break, or long weekends, etc.):

 - Take all valuables home with you when the residential areas are closed.

 - Shut off lights.

 - Unplug electrical cords from outlets (except for refrigerator).

 - Remove all trash.

 - Take plants and aquariums home for safe keeping.
 During winter break, the heat in the residence halls will be turned down when the residence halls are closed.

 - Do not pack your car until you are prepared to leave campus.

 Microwave ovens are permitted in the residence halls.
 Open coils, hot plates, toasters, toaster ovens, and electric hot pots and any appliance with an open heating element are prohibited.
 The Residential Life staff will confiscate items with open heating elements.
 Students living in areas equipped with kitchens should pay particular care when cooking to avoid any possible fires.